Marmaris- Gocek Blue Cruise

 Tersane Island, Bedri Rahmi Bay

 Also known as Shipyard Island, these are the largest in the Gulf of Fethiye.
 A deep, 100m long channel provides entry into these islands.
 There are covered and sheltered bays on the east side, which is also known as summer harbor.
 The western part is closed due to fierce winds, it is best to anchor here.
 According to historical sources Tersane Islands were called Telandria.
 There are about a hundred ruins of ancient houses that can e seen from the land and the sea.
 These islands proved to be most secure for sailors in the entire Gulf of Fethiye during the Byzantine period.
-Post the Treaty of Lausanne in 1922, many residents migrated to Greece and other regions.
+Post the Treaty of Lausanne in 1922, many residents migrated to Mediterranean and other regions.

 Bedri Rahmi Bay, the shipyard in the Gulf of Fethiye is located just across the island.
 It is also known by the Lycian name of Tasyaka or ‘dark bay’, due to its natural beauty and historical significance.
 Bedri Rahmi Eyuboglu was an esteemed master of Turkish literature, art and painting.
 In the summer of 1973, during a cruise with close friends, he drew a fish on a huge rock.
 This ‘Fish Rock’ located at the entrance of the blue bay still greets passengers.
 In fact, the region itself is known as ‘Fish Rock’ in honor of the great master.